 A work-experience placement with an industry partner to apply skills and knowledge acquired in the first year of studies.
 Students enrolled in this course also need to fulfill communication and reporting requirements under the supervision of a designated Faculty member and the Work-Integrated Learning coordinator.
-Pre-requisite: Completion of Year 1, Fall and Winter terms of the Environmental Technology Co-op specialization.
+Pre-requisite: Completion of minimum of 30 credit hours of the Environmental Technology Co-op specialization.

-Regional Plant Identification
+Regional Plant Biology

 An examination of plant diversity in western Canada with a focus on the relationships between structure and function of boreal forest plants of northern Alberta.
 Identification skills gained in this course will rely on the integration of information from the field, lecture and laboratory of plant taxonomy, plant autonomy, plant morphology, plant physiology, ethnobotany and plant ecology.
 Each student is required to assemble a plant collection of approximately 100 specimens.
+Prerequisite: BIOL 108